balderdashy/sails-docs/concepts/ORM/Validations.md

 Finally, here are a few tips:
 - Your initial decision about whether or not to use validations for a particular attribute should depend on your app's requirements and how you are calling `.update()` and `.create()`.
 Don't be afraid to forgo built-in validation support and check values by hand in your controllers or in a helper function.
 Oftentimes this is the cleanest and most maintainable approach.
 - There's nothing wrong with adding or removing validations from your models as your app evolves.
 But once you go to production, there is one **very important exception**: `unique`.
 During development, when your app is configured to use [`migrate: 'alter'`](), you can add or remove `unique` validations at will.
-However, if you are using `migrate: safe` (e.g. with your production database), you will want to update indices in your database and [migrate your data by hand](https://github.com/BlueHotDog/sails-migrations).
+However, if you are using `migrate: safe` (e.g. with your production database), you will want to update constraints/indices in your database, as well as [migrate your data by hand](https://github.com/BlueHotDog/sails-migrations).
 - It is a very good idea to spend the time to fully understand your application's user interface _first_ before spending up lots of time setting up complex validations on your model attributes.

 > As much as possible, you should obtain or flesh out your own wireframes of your app's user interface _before_ you spend any serious amount of time implementing backend code _in general_.
 Of course, this isn't always possible- and that's what [blueprints]() are for.
 But you should realize that applications built with a UI-centric, or "front-end first" philosophy are often easier to maintain, tend to have fewer bugs, and since they rebuilt with full knowledge of the user interface from the get-go, they often have more elegant APIs.